How to Accept Recurring Payments With 7 Top Payment Processors

 Wave platform | $0 | $0 | 2.9% + 60 cents (+ 0.5% for AmEx) | 1% ($1 minimum) | |

-Stax Pay/ Stax Bill | $99/ From $199 | $0 | Interchange + 18 cents | Not disclosed | |
+Stax Pay/ Stax Bill | $99–$199 | $0 | Interchange + 18 cents | Not disclosed | |

-Who Should Use Recurring Payments
+Who Should Use Recurring Payments?

-Invoice-based recurring payments are ideal for:
+Invoice-based recurring payments are ideal for the following:

 - Service providers: Lawn care, house cleaning, personal training, and childcare can process automatic repeat payments via single or batch invoices.